-Working in Atlanta: The Hottest and Most Innovative Job Sectors in the ATL What you need to know about the newest job opportunities in the metro area.
+Working in Atlanta: Innovative Job Sectors in the ATL What you need to know about the newest job opportunities in the metro area.

 Don’t let this city’s patina of laid-back Southern charm fool you into thinking the pace of progress here is leisurely.
 For job seekers flocking to Atlanta, the real appeal isn’t the beauty of the place or the welcoming charisma of the Atlantans you’ll meet.
 For those on the hunt for opportunity, the beauty of Atlanta lies in the innovative job markets you’ll find, spurred on by a bustling economy that’s committed to technological advances in many industries.

 Atlanta is home to a television and film industry rivaling the glittery prosperity of both Hollywood and The Big Apple.
 Don’t be surprised to turn a corner in the Intown or Buckhead neighborhoods only to find yourself rubbing elbows with A-listers like Jason Bateman, Melissa McCarthy, Naomi Watts, Ewan McGregor, Halle Berry, Eddie Murphy or Clint Eastwood; all traveled to Atlanta recently for independent and network film and TV projects.
 According to the Atlanta Journal-Constitution, as of fall 2019, about 120 movies slated for TV or streaming are in production in Atlanta.